Coherent multiple-antenna block-fading channels at finite blocklength: The rank 1 case

 \subsection{Beyond full-rate orthogonal designs}

 For pairs $(n_t,T)$ where $n_t > \rho(T)$, full-rate orthogonal design do not exist.
 For example $\rho(3)=1$, so no full-rate orthogonal design exits for $n_t = 2$, $T=3$.
-So what caid minimizes the dispersion?
+Which caids are minimizer for~\eqref{eq:vmindef} in this case?
 In general, we do not know the answer and do not even know whether one can restrict the search to jointly-Gaussian caids.
 But one thing is certain: it is definitely not an i.i.d.
 Gaussian (Telatar) caid.
 To show this claim, we will give a method for constructing improved caids.

 To that end, suppose that $X$ consists of entries $\pm \xi_j$, $j=1\hdots, d$, where $\xi_j \stackrel{i.i.d.}{\sim}\matn(0, P/n_t)$.
 Then we have:

 where $\ell_t$ is the number of times $\pm\xi_t$ appears in the description of $X$.
 By this observation and the remark after Theorem~\ref{thm:caid_conds} (any submatrix of a caid $X$ is also a caid), we can obtain lower bounds on $v^*(n_t, T)$ for $n_t > \rho(T)$ via the following \textit{truncation construction}: \begin{enumerate} \item Take $T'>T$ such that $\rho(T')\ge n_t$ and let $X'$ be a corresponding $\rho(T')\times T'$ full-rate orthogonal design with entries $\pm \xi_1,\ldots \pm \xi_{T'}$. \item Choose an $n_t \times T$ submatrix of $X'$ maximizing the sum of squares of the number of occurrences of each of $\xi_j$, cf.~\eqref{eq:sumrho2}. \end{enumerate}